 And yet it is so much more than that because

 Using the Lip Trainer strengthens your orbicular muscles (your lip muscles).
 This causes you to sleep with your mouth closed rather than open.

+The result?
 Nose breathing raises the position of the tongue allowing more oxygen into the brain and body.
 This makes more of a difference that most people realise.

 The name ‘Patakara’ was derived from papa…. tata…. kaka…. rara…. that Speech Therapists use for patients to pronounce key words in speech training.
 So the device was developed originally for patients who suffered from strokes.

 When blood flows to the brain, turning on the synapses, the facial muscles are activated.
 This stimulates the parasympathetic nervous system (that part of the autonomic nervous system that controls rest and digestion).